golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/quickstart_explained.md

 # JS QuickStart Explained

-Let's look closer at our requestor.js script that is used to run a JS QuickStart task on Golem Network.
+Let's look closer at our requestor.mjs script that is used to run a JS QuickStart task on Golem Network.

 ## JS script structure